raresgoidescu/passman/README.md

-Passucks v0.0
+passman v0.0
 -------------

-This is a simple password manager written in rust.
+This is a very simplistic/minimalistic password manager written in Rust.

 Strongly inspired by [pass](https://www.passwordstore.org/).